 OK so that test was for 8th graders in New York.
 How about these U.S. Army questions from the 1940’s.

-(1) Crisco is a: patent medicine, disinfectant, toothpaste, food
+(1) Crisco is a: patent medicine, disinfectant, toothpaste, food product.

 (2) The number of a Kaffir’s legs is: 2, 4, 6, 8.

-(3) Christy Mathewson is famous as a: writer, artist, baseball
+(3) Christy Mathewson is famous as a: writer, artist, baseball player, comedian.

-(Gould only got one correct, and his intelligent brother did not
+(Gould only got one correct, and his intelligent brother did not get any correct.)

 What draws us to play, or to love hearing, some instruments above all others?
 Why are 40m children in China learning the piano, a European instrument that has scant connection with Eastern culture?
 What accounts for the guitar’s dominance in Western popular music?
 Why do composers express their most melancholy thoughts on cellos?
 These questions go beyond music.
 They touch on the essence of identity, aspiration, expression, history and politics, as well as what Jung called our collective unconscious…